amiralipour2019/Statistical-Analysis-of-Bioassay-Data/README.md

 # Statistical-Analysis-of-Bioassay-Data
 This repository offers an analysis of bioassay data to estimate LD50 using Python.
 It employs logistic regression, bootstrap resampling, and compares results with posterior distributions for precise parameter estimation and uncertainty assessment.

-## Overview
-This repository contains a comprehensive analysis of bioassay data, including parameter estimation, confidence interval construction, bootstrap analysis, and comparison with posterior distributions.
-The goal is to estimate the lethal dose (LD50) and understand the uncertainty associated with this estimation.

 ## Description of the Problem
 The bioassay data analysis aims to estimate parameters (\(\alpha\) and \(\beta\)) that describe the relationship between dose levels and the probability of an outcome (e.g., death in toxicology studies).
 The analysis further seeks to estimate the LD50, the dose at which there is a 50% chance of observing the outcome, and assess the uncertainty of these estimates through confidence intervals and comparison with posterior distributions.